-The masterplan aims to reconnect the city centre, port and harbours to create a livelier, more accessible waterfront.
 The aspirational master plan identifies opportunities for improved infrastructure, ways to enhance access and public spaces, and new development sites, while maintaining an authentic working boat harbour.
+It aims to reconnect the city centre, port and harbours to create a livelier, more accessible waterfront.

 The plan proposes:

-more bicycle parking, end of trip facilities and better public transport integration;
+- more bicycle parking and better public transport integration;

 The Department of Transport (DoT) developed the master plan in collaboration with the Department of Planning, Lands and Heritage and the City of Fremantle, under the oversight of the Fremantle Harbours Activation Master Plan Steering Group.